willswope/Dumb-Logger/README.md

 # Dumb-Logger
 An ultra-minimalist HTTP-based logging service.

-Works on any linux w/ bash and busybox.
+Works on any nix w/ bash and busybox.

 To run the service:
  - `cd ~/Desktop`